+counselling-

-counselling, for part 3, division 6, see section 68.
+- (a) for part 3, division 6, see section 68; or - (b) for part 4A, see section 135A.

 couple relationship see section 18.

 court see section 6.

 criminal history, of a person, means a document that states each conviction of, or charge made against, the person for an offence in Queensland or elsewhere, regardless of when the conviction or charge, or acts or omissions constituting the offence or alleged offence, happened.